Skip to content

 Although many schools have reopened campuses, it’s likely that remote and virtual learning will continue to be a part of the educational experience on some level.

 Peer-to-peer tutoring and mentorship programs can also help students form valuable, lifelong connections to their community — the trick is to make them easily accessible.
-Nimbus’s platform easily integrates into your institution’s learning management system and can connect students with the support they need in a few easy clicks.
+Nimbus’s tutor management software easily integrates into your institution’s learning management system and can connect students with the support they need in a few easy clicks.
 With Nimbus’ help, 60% of our partners have been able to expand their current student success programs or add new services that meet students where they are.
 Our dedicated team can help inform you (and your student interns) on where to focus your marketing efforts and can even provide custom materials and strategies to ensure your program’s success.

 Get in touch with us to learn more about how we can help!